 Use this link to get the exit-intent popup template for free.
 If you have already signed up for a ConvertFlow account, using this link will import the CTA into your website.

-If you haven’t signed up for ConvertFlow, you’ll be registered on ConvertFlow’s free plan which you can use to launch your first 3 popups for free.
+If you haven’t signed up for ConvertFlow, you’ll be registered on ConvertFlow’s free plan which you can use to launch your first three popups for free.

-Ideas include a discount code, free shipping, a bonus, etc. In this case, we’ll use a 15% off discount code as a special offer, so let’s adjust the text in the popup template.
+Ideas include a discount code, free shipping, lead magnet, a bonus, etc. In this case, we’ll use a 15% off discount code as a special offer, so let’s adjust the text in the popup template:

-To do this, just scroll down in the ConvertFlow builder and edit the template text.
+Then, add any special offer instructions to the thank you step.
+Just scroll down in the ConvertFlow builder and edit the template text:

-Step #6: Launch your popup on your website
+Step #4: Launch the popup on your website

-Click to the “Launch” page and then add a targeting condition to target all product page listings on your ecommerce store.
+If it all looks good, move along to the “Launch” page and then add a targeting condition to target the pages you want.
+As we're creating an ecommerce discount popup, we'll target all product page listings on our ecommerce store.

 We can do this using the “If URL contains” targeting condition type, possibly checking for a keyword such as “/product”.

-Once you’ve launched your exit intent popup on your website, you’ll want to click to the “Overview” page of your popup CTA in ConvertFlow and start analyzing your results in real-time as they come in.
+Once you’ve launched your exit intent popup on your website, you’ll want to click to the “Overview” page of your popup CTA in ConvertFlow and start analyzing the results.